h4ckyou/h4ckyou.github.io/_posts/2025-11-25-journey-of-icc25.md

 Once again, I worked on the pwnable challenge (CGIPanic).

-These challenges involved a lot of CGI pain, multiple bugs, but difficult to chain into a one stage exploit.
+This challenge involved a lot of CGI pain, multiple bugs, but difficult to chain into a one stage exploit.

 I managed to get working exploits for two different CGI services.